 Bachelor Button Flowers

-Frilly, showy flowers grow on multi-branching stems, which may reach two to three feet.
+Frilly, showy flowers grow on multi-branching stems, which may reach 2 to 3 feet.
 Bachelor button flowers are reseeding annuals and blooms may be single or double.
 Once planted, you will be growing bachelor buttons year after year as the reseed freely.

 How to Grow Bachelor Buttons